-Several days ago, I purchased a brand new Motorola XPR 5550 VHF for my USCG communications — straight from the Motorola Factory.
+Several days ago, I purchased and took possession and custody of a brand new Motorola XPR 5550 VHF for my USCG communications — straight from the Motorola Factory.

 The USCG will be doing an inspection of my cars, house, and communications equipment.
 They all have to pass inspection.

 Part of the inspection is doing a radio test on MAR83A, which means…time to re-configure my antenna set up on my penthouse deck and rooftop.

 Presently, I have three antennas: yagi, HAM, and GMRS.

 My HAM buddies, bio-tech engineer, Leonard, and retired SFPD Officer, Ralph, are gonna come by on 20-February-2021, to help me design a new configuration for all my antennas — looks like I might replace the VHF yagi with a VHF J-pole that Leonard made for me.

 Both Ralph and Leonard are super knowledgeable about antennas; so, I’m glad they are coming over to help me out.

 The current plan is to purchase a 10-ft electric lightweight conduit steel pipe.
 Attach the HAM antenna to the pipe and raise it up.
 The pipe will be clamped on to the steel poles of the fire escape posts.